Rules & Code of Conduct

 Project Submission

-The completed projects must be:
+The completed projects must:

-• submitted before the October 1st deadline
+• Be submitted before the January 22nd deadline

-• one submission per team
+• Contain one submission per team

 Prizes